virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

 - Repository access requests for each institute are available [here](https://github.com/virtual-labs/engineers-forum/issues?q=is%3Aissue+is%3Aopen+%22Bug+Repository+Access+Request+for%22).
 If you do not already have access, comment with your GitHub details on your institute's corresponding access request issue.
 For example, see the [Bug Repository Access Request for IITH](https://github.com/virtual-labs/engineers-forum/issues/984).

 - The **Institute Developer Lead** is responsible for managing developer access to the bug repository.
-Whenever a new developer joins the institute's Virtual Labs team, the Institute Developer Lead should request repository access for them.
-Similarly, if a developer leaves the team, the Institute Developer Lead should submit a request to remove their access from the bug repository.
+Whenever a new developer joins the institute’s Virtual Labs team, the Institute Developer Lead should request repository access by commenting on the corresponding institute’s access request issue.
+This ensures that the complete history of access requests and approvals is maintained in a single place.
+Similarly, when a developer leaves the team, the Institute Developer Lead should submit a request by commenting on the same issue to have the developer’s access removed from the bug repository.

 - Once your request is approved, you will receive **triage** permissions for the `bugs-virtual-labs` repository.
 These permissions allow you to assign issues, apply labels, and comment on them.